texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ## Section 1.3 - Other Materials

 Projects in this section are entirely made of one material other than wood or metal.
-Example projects
+Example projects include but not limited to RC car body, walking cane, artistic statue, PVC catapult, and drinking glass.

 ### PVC